 I got sober in 2010 in the rooms of AA and am forever grateful to AA for my sobriety.
 Still, after a few years of sobriety and a few moves for my husband’s job, I was without a true home group and my attendance at meetings was sporadic.
 In 2015, my life as a wife, mom and nursing school student left me with nearly no time to attend meetings and I was searching for a new recovery tool.
 My search led me to the SHAIR Recovery Podcast and, the rest, is history.

-The SHAIR Podcast was my companion driving back and forth to nursing school and my clinicals.
+The SHAIR Recovery Podcast was my companion driving back and forth to nursing school and my clinicals.
 It felt a bit like attending a speaker meeting (but better) and it re-energized my recovery.
-O’s style and infectious laugh helped me get through many stressful days in nursing school!
+Omar Pinto’s style and infectious laugh helped me get through many stressful days in nursing school!
 I would eventually tell my story on the podcast.
 It was a great experience and spring boarded me into doing more work on my own recovery.

 I became active in the large Facebook group and then joined the SRC.
 I had no idea how important that decision would prove to be.
 Throughout 2017, 2018 and 2019, I faced some personal struggles that likely would have derailed my sobriety if I had not become so connected in the SRC.
 Through the Facebook group and online meetings, I was able to get the support I needed (when I needed it) and to help others so I didn’t remain focused on myself.